-Founded in 2020, Alley Cat Race Club (ACRC) exists for the sole purpose of racing little cars around.
+In action from 2020-2022, Alley Cat Race Club (ACRC) exists for the sole purpose of racing little cars around.
 ACRC established Garden Canyon Run for 1:64 scale diecast racing, and held its first tournament, the GCR Fall Classic, in October and November of 2020.
-The track has hosted cars from dozens of teams mailed in from around the country at this point, and we are currently in our TOP CAT! series, which you can learn about below.
+The track has hosted cars from dozens of teams mailed in from around the country at this point, and I’d like to thank all the participants during those two years.

 Alley Cat Race Club on YouTube – You can watch every round of every tournament here, plus some other fun stuff!